 Magnetic Resonance Imaging (MRI)

-Our Seimens Concerto to mid-field full-body magnetic resonance imager (MRI) uses computer-generated radio waves and a powerful magnetic field produce detailed anatomical images.
+Our Siemens 1.5T MRI uses computer-generated radio waves and a powerful magnetic field produce detailed anatomical images.
 MRI is a non-invasive diagnostic method that allows the specialist to view internal organs without exploratory surgery or radiation exposure.
+This machine has the same quality and capabilities as human imaging facility magnets.

 Computed Tomography (CT)